Techtonica/curriculum/express-js/express.md

 4 hours, including lab exercise

 ### Prerequisites
-How the Internet Works
+- How the Internet Works
-Node.js
+- Node.js

 ### Motivation
-Express.js is one part of the MEAN web development stack (MongoDB, Express.js, Angular.js, Node.js), we cover at Techtonica.
+Express.js is one part of the MERN web development stack (MongoDB, Express.js, React.js, Node.js), we cover at Techtonica.
 Express.js allows you to quickly build a website served by Node.js.

 ### Objectives